animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 #

-# Q & A
+## � Question

 How can a commonly used and/or useful formula be proven useless?

+## !&#x20DD; Answer

-!&#x20DD; Well, either the postulate, as it connects to the formula's variables, or the formula's usefulness, is false.
+Either the postulate, as it connects to the formula's variables, or the formula's usefulness, is false.
 One or the other has to go.